Magnetohydrodynamic drag on an oscillating sphere in a rotating spherical cavity: Description of the problem

 Neglecting magnetic and rotational effects, the oscillating no-slip sphere was analysed by \cite{stokes1851effect}, who showed that ${\boldsymbol{F}}_n+{\boldsymbol{F}}_v$ is the sum of a viscous drag proportional to ${\boldsymbol{V}}_s$ (vanishing as $\nu\to0$) and an inertial contribution proportional to $\mathrm{d}_t{\boldsymbol{V}}_s$, written $-C_a m_f \mathrm{d}_t{\boldsymbol{V}}_s$, where $C_a\to C_a^i\neq0$ in the inviscid limit owing to ${\boldsymbol{F}}_p$.
-Although the steady result ${\boldsymbol{F}}_n+{\boldsymbol{F}}_v=-6\pi\rho_f\nu a_s{\boldsymbol{V}}_s$ for $\omegas\to0$ is well known, the relative roles of pressure and viscous stresses, and the rapidly oscillating regime, are less known.
+Although the steady result ${\boldsymbol{F}}_n+{\boldsymbol{F}}_v=-6\pi\rho_f\nu a_s{\boldsymbol{V}}_s$ for $\omegas\to0$ is well known, the relative roles of pressure and viscous stresses, and the rapidly oscillating regime, have received much less attention.
 Moreover, \cite{stokes1851effect} also considered an outer spherical boundary, deriving implicit bounded-flow solutions and an explicit force on the sphere.
-Revisiting these results, we obtained an explicit flow expression (appendix \ref{sec:ExpStoU}) and asymptotic expansions of the force for slow and rapid oscillations, highlighting confinement effects (appendix \ref{sec:StokEq59}).
+Revisiting these results, we derive an explicit velocity field (appendix~\ref{sec:ExpStoU}) and asymptotic expansions of the force for slow and rapid oscillations, quantifying confinement effects (appendix~\ref{sec:StokEq59}).

 For stress-free boundary conditions, the force differs but remains relevant to the no-slip configuration, as it directly reflects viscous dissipation in the fluid bulk.
-This contribution becomes significant when viscosity is not negligible; we therefore recall the corresponding stress-free bulk-force expressions (appendix \ref{app:steLeal}).
+This contribution becomes significant when viscosity is not negligible; we therefore recall the corresponding stress-free bulk-force expressions (appendix~\ref{app:steLeal}).

 In the presence of rotation or magnetic effects, the inviscid-fluid force does not necessarily retain the form ${\boldsymbol{F}}_p=-C_a^i {m}_f \mathrm{d}_t {\boldsymbol{V}}_s$ ; in general ${\boldsymbol{F}}_p$ is not even opposite to the acceleration (B74).
 However, for the three Slichter modes, B74 showed that this property persists when rotation is included (without magnetic or viscous effects).
 In this inviscid rotating limit, the pressure force is parallel to $\hat{\boldsymbol{z}}$ for the polar mode and directed along $-\hat{\boldsymbol{s}}$ for equatorial modes, with $\hat{\boldsymbol{s}}=-\hat{\boldsymbol{z}}\times(\hat{\boldsymbol{z}}\times\hat{\boldsymbol{r}})$ the cylindrical-radius unit vector.